Rental Reimbursement Coverage: Does Insurance Pay for Rental Cars After Accidents?

 Do I need to add rental reimbursement if I already have roadside assistance?

 Yes — they are two completely separate coverages that serve different purposes.
 Roadside assistance helps you at the scene (towing, jump-starts, lockouts), while rental reimbursement pays for a replacement vehicle while yours is being repaired.
 Many drivers benefit from carrying both since they complement each other seamlessly during and after a covered incident.
+Together, they represent a very affordable way to stay protected and mobile after an accident.

 Compare Car Insurance Rates in Ohio